 Start Bartering Now

-Bartering is trading a skill or a supply for something you want or need.
+Bartering a trading skill or a supply for something you want or need.
 This will be an essential skill if society collapses.

 The recent collapse in Venezuela is a good example of this.
 The only way people are getting food is if they Barter for it.